‘Retire the cloth mask’: Ohio doctors suggest upgrading face covering - NewsBreak

 The Ohio Department of Health said 20,917 new COVID-19 cases were reported in the 48-hour period ending Sunday afternoon.

 Local hospitalizations continue to set records.
 The Ohio Hospital Association reports 1,320 COVID-positive patients are hospitalized in the region.
-That figure is up 11% from one week ago and up 38% from three weeks ago.Fauci says it’s ‘too premature to be talking about a fourth dose’ just yet
+That figure is up 11% from one week ago and up 38% from three weeks ago.Loss of smell from COVID most likely means you’ve got a mild case, study finds

 Doctors said mitigation measures including masking and social distancing are critical to slow the spread of the highly contagious omicron variant and keep hospitals from being further overwhelmed.